 A fast living, cynical London music executive reluctantly heads to Cornwall on a colleague’s stag weekend where he is pranked by his boss into trying to sign a group of shanty-singing fishermen.
 He becomes the ultimate ‘fish out of water’, struggling to gain the respect or enthusiasm of the unlikely band who value friendship and community over fame and fortune.
 Attempting to overcome the fishermen’s scepticism about the music business, he finds himself drawn into the community, has his integrity tested and is shown the meaning of loyalty, love and friendship.
 This forces him to re-evaluate what really matters in life, ultimately giving him the chance of a different kind of success.

-Fisherman's Friends stars an ensemble cast headed by Daniel Mays, James Purefoy and Tuppence Middleton with David Hayman, Noel Clarke, Dave Johns, Maggie Steed, Sam Swainsbury and Christian Brassington playing key supporting roles.
+Fisherman's Friends stars an ensemble cast headed by Daniel Mays, James Purefoy, David Hayman and Tuppence Middleton, with Noel Clarke, Dave Johns, Maggie Steed, Sam Swainsbury and Christian Brassington playing key supporting roles.